MathiasReker/php-svg-optimizer/README.md

 ### Contributing

 We welcome all contributions!
 If you have ideas for improvements, feel free to fork the repository and submit a pull request.
-You can also open an issue and tag it with "enhancement."
+You can also open an issue.
 If you find this project helpful, don’t forget to give it a star!

 #### Library Structure and Contribution Guide